landont168/stockle/README.md

 - setting up docker compose to containerize backend + frontend - and then figuring out how to still enable local development with the api proxying
 - adding small features has been really annoying bc i tend need to lift some state components up and pass a bunch of props or change the logic of how things worked (ex. account menu + notis)
 - improving responsivenes with css - switching to mui table as game board and fixing small issues (ex. width/height changes on rerender, styling issues)
+- refactoring frontend has taken so much time + energy - have to carefully think about app design (ex. what to abstract, props, reducers, hooks)

 ### todo: